CENTER FOR DOCUMENTARY EXPRESSION AND ART

 1998-2000

 Between 1998 and 1999, OHI documented the arrival of Soviet Jewish refugees in Utah.
-OHI portrayed the presence of Soviet Jews in the community and sought to uncover the causes of their migration from the USSR and the Former Soviet Union (FSU).
-The project produced “Streaked With Light and Shadow: Portraits of Former Soviet Jews in Utah,” a traveling exhibit and accompanying book.
-In 2000, the organization changed its name to Center for Documentary Arts (in late 2011 the name was again changed to Center for Documentary Expression and Art).
-This change reflected the organization’s goal of creating a permanent venue for the presentation of major exhibits and of sustaining a broader array of documentary programs.
+OHI focused on classic push and pull factors embedded in the migration from the USSR and the Former Soviet Union, producing “Streaked With Light and Shadow: Portraits of Former Soviet Jews in Utah,” a traveling exhibit and accompanying book.
+In 2000, OHI changed its name to Center for Documentary Arts (in late 2011, the name again was changed to Center for Documentary Expression and Art).
+Name changes reflect the organization’s aim of establishing a permanent public venue to present documentary exhibits with national and international human rights themes.

 2000-2003